 How to download and install Samsung Good Lock

 Samsung Good Lock is easy enough to find but it’s only available on Samsung devices.
 Simply open the Galaxy Store app and search for Good Lock.
 You can also hit the button below if you want to get there right now.
 The 2021 version should be live on the Galaxy Store at the time of this writing.

 However, that is not the entire process.
 Good Lock has a bunch of modules and each module is its own app.
 Thus, when you open the app and select an option, you redirect back to the Galaxy Store to install that particular module.
-There are ten total modules so get those fingers ready to download a bunch of stuff.
+There are 15 total modules so get those fingers ready to download a bunch of stuff.

 What each Samsung Good Lock module does

 Let’s talk briefly about each module and what it does.
-Each module works with Android 10 and One UI 2.0, something that wasn’t true before its update in February 2020.
+Each module works with Android 10 and One UI 2.0, something that wasn’t true before its previous update in February 2020.
 The modules are rather simple and don’t require a ton of explanation.
 You can open each one through the Good Lock app.

 Theme Park lets you create your own custom theme.
 It asks you to select an image from your gallery, download folder, or any other album.
 From there it lets you select a main color and uses the other colors from the image as accent colors.
 It also includes dark mode support and the dark mode version is independent of the light mode version.
 You simply enable dark mode in the settings to get the dark mode version of any theme you make with Theme Park in Samsung Good Lock.